Coinbase Card

 - Compatible with 250+ cryptocurrencies from Coinbase account

-- Crypto rewards program for U.S. cardholders (typically 0.5-1%)
+- Crypto rewards program for U.S. cardholders (typically 0.5-1% for debit, up to 4% for credit)

 - Apple Pay and Google Pay integration for mobile payments